 Do you know of a better tool or process for the job?
 Share in the comments below, along with any thoughts you have about Clonezilla or Parted Magic.

 Oh, and a quick note about a problem I recently ran into.
 If you’re cloning from a large drive to a smaller one, you need to shrink the partitions so that they’ll fit, deleting any partitions you don’t want to keep in the process.
 It sucks, but it’s true.
-Check out this PDF on the process if you’re having trouble.
+Check outif you’re having trouble.